 Equity method investments are equity securities in investees not controlled by the Company, but over which the Company has the ability to exercise significant influence.
-The Company's equity method investment is measured at fair value minus impairment, if any, plus or minus the Company's share of equity method investee income or loss.
+The Company's measures equity method investments at fair value minus impairment, if any, plus or minus the Company's share of equity method investee income or loss.
+The Company's equity method investment in Capnia, Inc. was sold in September 2019.
+(See Note 9.)